 The building is currently not requiring the use of masks but is recommending them.
 On campus, masks are required in all common spaces and classrooms at this time.

 Do employees have access to the shared kitchen spaces on campus?
-What is cleaning protocol for these areas?
+What is the cleaning protocol for these areas?

 The shared kitchen spaces on campus are accessible to employees and students.
-Cleaning protocols provided by building management will consist of daily cleaning in both morning, and evenings.
+Cleaning protocols provided by building management will consist of daily cleaning in both morning and evenings.

 What is process for cleaning classrooms between uses?